 Orionids Meteor Shower 2018 | Halley’s Comet’s Debris

-On a dark, moonless night, the Orionids exhibit as many as 25 meteors per hour.
-These fast-moving meteors occasionally leave persistent trains.
-They sometimes produce bright fireballs, so watch for them to possibly overcome the strong moonlight.
+On a dark, moonless night, the Orionids exhibit about 10 to 20 meteors per hour.
+These fast-moving meteors occasionally leave persistent trains and they sometimes produce bright fireballs.

 2018 Orionids Meteor Shower